oktaykarakus/Cauchy-Proximal-Splitting-CPS-Algorithm/README.md

-This source code package includes the MATLAB source codes for the Cauchy proximal splitting algorithm.\n\n
+This source code package includes the MATLAB source codes for the Cauchy proximal splitting algorithm.

 This package includes three MATLAB scripts:

 	1) CauchyProx		: The MATLAB function that performs the proximal operator operation for the Cauchy penalty function.

 	2) CPS_1D_denoising	: An example code for 1D signal denoising via the Cauchy proximal splitting algorithm.

 	3) CPS_2D_deblurring	: An example code for 2D image deblurring via the Cauchy proximal splitting algorithm.